 [H2] Quantitative measures derived from 2D densitometry.
 [Au: New subheading to break up the text, OK? ]

 DXA is a form of 2D densitometry[Au:OK?
 Something to this effect is required for the narrative flow.] and the quantitative measurements that can be derived from this method include bone area (cm2), bone mineral content (BMC) (grams) and areal BMD (g/cm2)[Au: I suggest omitting this figure as there are currently too many display items associated with the manuscript and the elements of the figure are well enough described in the main text.].
 Areal BMD is calculated using pixel by pixel attenuation values of a test material (in this case bone) against a control phantom54.
 Bone area is calculated by summing the pixels that lie within the bone edges and bone mineral content (in grams) is calculated by multiplying areal BMD (g/cm2) and bone area (cm2).
-In 2001,[Au: I’ve edited these names out as per our journal style.] a model was proposed to enhance the comprehension and interpretation of bone densitometry measures in children and adolescents 55, athough this model[Au:OK?
+In 2001,[Au: I’ve edited these names out as per our journal style.] a model was proposed to enhance the comprehension and interpretation of bone densitometry measures in children and adolescents 55, although this model[Au:OK?
 Or did you mean bone densitometry measures here?
 Please clarify] can also be employed in the understanding of adult bone physiology.
 The model focuses on three key areas: material BMD, compartmental BMD and total BMD.

 Material BMD refers to the mineralization of a small volume of organic bone matrix.
 A small volume is necessary to exclude marrow, lacunae, canaliculi and osteonal canals from the sample.
-This measurement can be performed invasively via bone biopsy, or, more recently[Au: Please specify the year this technique was developed as ‘more recently’ loses relevance as the Review ages.] (for cortical bone), via a virtual bone biopsy afforded by high resolution peripheral quantitative computed tomography (HRpQCT)56[Au: Please reference this statement.], which will be described further below.
+This measurement can be performed invasively via bone biopsy, or, since 2000[Au: Please specify the year this technique was developed as ‘more recently’ loses relevance as the Review ages.] (for cortical bone), via a virtual bone biopsy afforded by high resolution peripheral quantitative computed tomography (HRpQCT)56[Au: Please reference this statement.], which will be described further below.
 [Au: Paragraphs merged] Compartmental BMD refers to the amount of mineral in the cortical and trabecular compartments and can be assessed by QCT methods (central, peripheral and HRpQCT).
 DXA does not provide measures of compartment BMD as it is a 2D method.
 Instead, DXA provides an integrated measure of total BMD, which refers to the entire density of the material within the periosteal envelope [G].

 A limitation of DXA is the aforementioned 2D image that it provides, which limits the ability to measure density (mass per volume), as the depth of the bone cannot be accounted for.
 This limitation creates a size-dependence to measurements, which is problematic in children.
 Several methods exist to account for these inaccuracies in the use of DXA in children.
 The methods include calculation of a size-corrected total BMD from the DXA image, bone mineral apparent density (BMAD) [G] 57, 58 or regression methods to take into account the size of the child59, 60.